The climate crisis and what to do about it

 There are two problems.

-For the UK, to cancel out the 900 million tonnes of CO2 produced per year, we would need 1.8 million square kilometres of forest.
-This is nine times bigger than the total area of the UK (which is 200,000 square kilometres).
+For the UK, to cancel out the greenhouse gases it produces each year (930 million tonnes CO2 equivalent), we would need 1.86 million square kilometres of forest.
+This is eight times bigger than the total area of the UK (which is 245,000 square kilometres).

 Globally the situation is little better.
 To absorb the annual 34 Gigatonnes of CO2 would need around 68 million square kilometres of forest.
 This is about half the planet's land area.
 Given that almost all of this land is already forested, or is unsuitable for forests, or is in use for growing food, it is not possible for new forest planting to absorb the global CO2 emissions, and suggestions that it is are either wishful thinking or deceitful.